SWISS Business Class Guide: My Honest Review in 2026

 Pros

-- Comfortable seating: Their long-haul flights, especially on the 777 and A330, offer seats that ensure privacy and comfort.
-The layout, including the sought-after throne seats, is a big win.
+• Comfortable seating: Their long-haul flights, especially on the 777 and A340, offer seats that ensure privacy and comfort.
+The throne seats are a big win for solo travelers.

-- On-board dining: The dining experience is a highlight, with a rotating menu of regionally inspired dishes, quality Swiss cheese, and, of course, Swiss chocolates.
-Plus, Nespresso coffee adds a nice touch.
+• On-board dining: The dining experience is a highlight, with rotating regional menus every three months, Michelin-starred chef collaborations, quality Swiss cheese, and Swiss chocolates.
+Nespresso coffee adds a nice touch.

-- Service quality: The attentive and friendly service onboard sets SWISS apart.
-The crew’s dedication to passenger comfort is evident throughout the flight.
+• Service quality: The attentive and friendly service onboard sets SWISS apart.
+The crew’s dedication to passenger comfort shows throughout the flight.

-- Extra touches: Little things like the Victorinox amenity kits, efficient inflight entertainment system, and the option for inflight messaging without surcharges speak to SWISS’s attention to detail.
+• Extra touches: Little things like the Victorinox amenity kits, efficient inflight entertainment system, and free inflight messaging with no data limits speak to SWISS’s attention to detail.
+The new SWISS Senses cabins launching from late 2025 will bring heated/cooled seats, wireless charging, sliding doors for privacy suites, and significantly upgraded entertainment systems.

 Cons

-- Inconsistent seat access: Not all seats offer direct aisle access.
-This can be a drawback for some passengers, especially when traveling alone.
+• Inconsistent seat access: Not all seats offer direct aisle access on current aircraft.
+This can be a drawback for some passengers, especially when traveling alone and not in a throne seat.
+The new SWISS Senses cabins will fix this with direct aisle access for everyone.

-- Fuel surcharges: Booking through SWISS’s own Miles & More program can lead to hefty fuel surcharges.
+• Fuel surcharges: Booking through SWISS’s own Miles & More program can lead to hefty fuel surcharges, sometimes over $1,500 roundtrip.

-- Outdated screens on A330: The inflight entertainment screens on the A330 fleet are smaller and feel outdated compared to the crisp, larger screens on their newer aircraft.
+• Outdated screens on A330: The inflight entertainment screens on the A330 fleet are smaller and feel dated compared to the crisp, larger screens on newer aircraft.
+This will be addressed when A330s get the SWISS Senses retrofit starting late 2025.

 Best Routes to Score SWISS Business Class Deals